Corionis/ELS/docs/index.md

 <center><span style="font-size: 28px; font-face: bold; font-weight: bold; margin-top: 10px; color: #925600;">What Is ELS?</span></center>
 <hr/>
-_Note_: ELS is 10 years old.
-The desktop application, Navigator, is new after 3.5 years of work.
-Comments, bugs, and requests are invited in Discussions or Issues.
-Language translation contributors are requested.

 Entertainment Library Synchronizer (ELS) Version 4 is a purpose-built library and title oriented tool for managing and backing-up data with expandable storage spanning multiple devices.